Drug & Alcohol Prevention Program for Students and Employees

 Enforcement

 The College will impose disciplinary sanctions on students and employees who unlawfully manufacture, distribute, dispense, possess or use drugs or alcohol in the workplace, on College property, or as part of a College-sponsored event.
-Violations of these standards of conduct may result in referral for a criminal prosecution, a requirement of satisfactory completion of an appropriate drug or alcohol rehabilitation program, warning, probation, loss of privileges, fines, restitution, discretionary sanctions, college program/service probation, college program/service suspension, suspension, or expulsion and disciplinary action up to and including termination from employment.
+Violations of these standards of conduct may result in referral for criminal prosecution, a requirement of satisfactory completion of an appropriate drug or alcohol rehabilitation program, warning, probation, loss of privileges, fines, restitution, discretionary sanctions, college program/service probation, college program/service suspension, suspension, or expulsion and disciplinary action up to and including termination from employment.
 A criminal conviction is not required for sanctions to be imposed upon a student or employee for violation of this policy.

 Employees are required to notify their supervisor of a criminal conviction for a drug-related offense no later than five calendar days following the conviction.